Ahousaht Indian Residential School

 In November 1895, Rev. Melvin Swartout, the Presbyterian missionary at Ucluelet, on the West Coast of Vancouver Island, applied to the local Indian Agent for funding to open a day school on the Ahousaht reserve.According to Swartout, the Roman Catholic Church had had a school at Ahousaht for a few seasons, but it had been abandoned.

 Undeterred, the next month the Church’s Committee on Foreign Missions opened a small day school in Ahousaht under Rev. John W. Russell.
-Within a few years, the Women’s Missionary Society had financed construction of a day school and a mission house in the Ahousaht village and were paying Russell’s salary as well as those of two teachers and an assistant.
+Within a few years, the Women’s Missionary Society had financed construction of a day school and a mission house on the Marktosis Reserve and were paying Russell’s salary as well as those of two teachers and an assistant.
 In 1899, the Indian Department reconsidered and agreed to issue an annual grant of $300 as Russell’s salary.

 It wasn’t long before the Presbyterian Church approached the Indian Department again—this time for a residential school.
 The DIA, however, questioned the need for a residential school when attendance at the day school was excellent and the children already learned from their parents all the vocational skills—sealing, fishing, and “native” industries—that they would need as adults.
 Once again, the Department was also concerned about creating friction with the Roman Catholic Church.
 “The Presbyterians have a boarding school at Alberni and the Roman Catholics have a similar one at Clayoquot,” wrote Martin Benson, of the DIA’s schools branch.
 “This about evens matters in this locality.”